AMSP-04/NETN-LOG/NETN-LOG.md

 # Transfer of Supplies

 Federates can have the capability to provide and/or store supplies.
 These capabilities can be offered as services to other federates and involve the transfer of materiel between a `ConsumerEntity` and `ProviderEntity` modelled in two different federates.

-Supply and storage services are different in terms of the flow of materiel between consumer and provider.
+The transfer of supplies can differ in terms of the flow of materiel between consumer and provider.

-* Supply Service: Supplies are transferred from the provider to the consumer of the service.
-* Storage Services: Supplies are transferred from the consumer to the provider of the service.

-The supply and storage services are based on the general Logistics Services Pattern but with specific extensions for supplies.
+The supply service is based on the general Logistics Services Pattern but with some specific extensions.

-## Supply Service

 <img src="./images/log_supply_sequence.svg" width="500px"/>

 <!--```
 autonumber
-Consumer->Provider:RequestSupply(..., SuppliesData, Appointment)
+Consumer->Provider:RequestSupply(..., StartAppointment, SuppliesData, TransferDirection) Provider->Consumer:OfferSupply(..., StartAppointment, SuppliesData) Consumer->Provider:AcceptOffer(...)
-Provider->Consumer:OfferSupply(..., SuppliesData, Appointment)
-Consumer->Provider:AcceptOffer(...)
 Consumer->Provider: ReadyToReceiveService(...)
 Provider->Consumer:ServiceStarted(...)
 loop Delivery of Service
+alt TransferDirection=fromConsumer
-aboxleft over Provider, Consumer: Transfer Supplies break Cancel during Delivery
+aboxleft over Provider, Consumer: Transfer Supplies else TransferDirection=fromProvider aboxright over Provider, Consumer: Transfer Supplies end break Cancel during Delivery
 Consumer<->Provider: CancelService(...)
 end